TrungNguyen999/TrungNguyen999/README.md

-- 👋 Hi, I’m @TrungNguyen999
+- 👋 Hi, I’m @TrungNguyen999 - aslo known as Jack
 - 👀 I’m interested in Game Development in Unreal Engine/Unity
-- 🌱 I’m currently learning Unity and C#
+- 🌱 I’m working at Roblox and Luau, will learn about Godot Engine later on :D
-- 💞️ I’m looking to collaborate on any game projects for taking a hands-on experiences in Unity
+- 💞️ I’m currently working as Roblox Game Developer @ Build | Studio
-- 🎪 My hobbies is playing and making game, beside that, I am also a manga lover ^^
+- 🎪 My hobbies is playing and making games, beside that, I am also a manga lover ^^
 - 📫 If you interested, please contact with me via email: trung.gmb13@gmail.com

 <!---